DFPercush/PhysicalQuantity/README.md

 		OK: 1 km - -2 m
 		Note: "3 m^2"   !=   ( "3 m ^ 2" == "(3 m) ^ 2" == "9 m^2")
 		Note: "5 * m^2" == "5 m^2"

+> `convert()` is more strict with whitespace, there should always be a space between every number, unit, and `/`. `eval()` has more spohisticated parsing logic to handle arithmetic expressions, so it knows what to do with `"m*s"` while the basic unit parser does not.